|

 Common Van Bed Styles

 Selecting a bed style will influence the rest of the van conversion layout, so spend some time weighing the pros and cons of different bed styles before planning the rest of your floor plan.
-Decisions about your bed will be closely followed by whether or not to have a bathroom and the size of your galley.
+As I mentioned above, your decision on whether or not to add Flares to your van build will influence your bed and layout options as well.
+If you do go with Flares, you can make your conversion easier by adding one of the Flarespace bed systems.

 Fixed Bed